LocaleChoiceMadridRetiro

 Is Retiro good for families?

-Yes, Retiro works for families, though some other Madrid neighbourhoods rank higher.
-Ranks #4 of 7 for families, scoring 62/100 on family-weighted metrics (family-friendliness 88/100, safety 75/100).
+Yes, Retiro is one of the best Madrid neighbourhoods for families.
+Ranks #2 of 7 for families, scoring 67/100 on family-weighted metrics (family-friendliness 88/100, safety 75/100).
 Retiro is Madrid park neighbourhood — the 350-acre Parque del Retiro on the doorstep, the Reina Sofia and Prado museums within 15 minutes, and some of Madrid finest streets.

 What is Retiro known for?